x

 “It is tying our hands ... to provide that immediate care," Younaicutt said.
 "It prevents us from moving forward with a client.
 It does feel like it’s not hurting us as much as it is hurting our clients."

 According to Francis, Texas is in desperate need of social workers.
-He said the state has the biggest need to fill saying there are 20,000 openings currently in Texas, but by 2030 they’ll need double the amount to meet the need.
+He said the state has the biggest need to fill, with 20,000 openings currently in Texas.
+By 2030, the state will need double the amount to meet the need.

 Thompson and Younaicutt are now suing the state to change this law.